Skip to main content Skip to footer

 There are two common types of NMSC:

 • Basal cell carcinoma (BCC): is a tumour of the basal layer of the skin.
 BCCs are mostly a local problem.
-They usually grow slowly but can become very big and destroy tissue close to the tumour (locally), but rarely spread to other parts of the body (metastasise).
+They usually grow slowly but can become very big and destroy tissue close to the tumour (locally) but rarely spread to other parts of the body (metastasise).

 • Squamous cell carcinoma (SCC): starts in the top layer of skin cells.
 It often starts as hard scaly skin (actinic keratosis) and abnormal cells (dysplasia) and SCC in situ (sometimes referred to as Bowen’s disease).
 A small number can travel to (metastasise) nearby lymph nodes, or be locally aggressive, and require more complex treatment.

 Melanomas are less common than NMSC and can occur in younger people often as a result of previous sunburns.
 In Australia, melanoma is the fourth most common cancer.
+Sunburn causes 95% of melanomas and it is very treatable when found in its early stages

 What is skin?